Testosterol/slate/source/index.html.md

 We collect statistics about user from his training session if the training session is completed and based on the values we calculate his weekly, monthly and yearly performance.

-Performances are collected automatically in the Api and are stored in the form of hash values.
+Performances are collected automatically in the API and are stored in the form of hash values.

 ##Get Performances